vishnu350/rs-mainspring-winder/README.md

 - **Color: White** for all (optionally orange for plunger if desired).
 Or whatever.

 Steps to customize and building your own RS winder:
-1. Download and install FreeCAD.
-Why FreeCAD?
-It is lightweight, free, open-source, works on any machine, doesn't spy on you, and doesn't constantly nag you to pay for features you will never need.
+1. Download and install [FreeCAD](https://freecadweb.org/downloads.php).
+It is an amazing piece of free and open-source software.
 2. Download the RS mainspring winder FreeCAD project file and open it.
 3. Open up the parameter spreadsheet on the right pane by double clicking on it.
 4. Go through the parameter descriptions, and then tune the values to match your needs.
 You will need a caliper to measure your mainspring/barrel dimensions.